 - Male infertility

 Training and previous positions

 Phill graduated from Auckland Medical School in 2003.
 He then completed the Diploma of Obstetrics and Medical Gynaecology through the University of Auckland.
 His specialist training was undertaken mainly in Hamilton, with time also spent in Auckland City, Middlemore and Tauranga hospitals.
 Phill’s subspecialty training was undertaken at Fertility Associates in Auckland and with Professor Robert Norman in Adelaide, along with advanced laparoscopic surgery training in Hamilton and Adelaide.
 Simultaneously, he completed his Master of Reproductive Medicine through the University of New South Wales.
 From 2007 to 2010 Phill was the RANZCOG New Zealand trainee representative and Chaired the RANZCOG trainees committee from 2009 to 2011.
 In 2010 he was awarded the Fertility Society of Australia prize for best clinical research paper.

 Since Phill’s return from Adelaide in January 2012 he runs a busy fertility, gynaecology and obstetric practice from Fertility Associates.
 He has also worked part time at Auckland City Hospital.
-Phill is currently a RANZCOG CREI subspecialty committee member and a member of the Endometriosis New Zealand Special Interest Group.
+Phill is currently deputy chair of the RANZCOG CREI subspecialty committee and a member of the Endometriosis New Zealand Special Interest Group.

 Obstetrician & Gynaecologist